-Where a pupil has been assessed as having special educational needs, a statement of needs must be prepared and maintained in accordance with its provisions.
+Where a pupil has been assessed as having special educational needs, a statement of needs must be prepared and maintained by its provisions.

-Children with special educational needs require the greatest possible access to a broad and balanced education, including the National Curriculum.
-Close partnership with parents and consideration of the wishes of the child are deemed essential to effective assessment and provision for special educational need.
+Children with special educational needs require access to a broad and balanced education, including the National Curriculum.
+Close partnership with parents and consideration of the child's wishes are essential for practical assessment and special educational needs provision.